Clueless-Community/seamless-ui/README.md

 ---

+## Important Note
+This is not a repo where you can come and dump any UI code.
+You need to make proper components from the [Figma File](https://www.figma.com/file/0eqV7t3UKKM14UeqCSfOZb/Essential-UI---Figma-Ui-Kit-(Community)?node-id=315%3A449), which maintains proper design system and will be converted to a proper UI library along the way.
+We have just started out.

 ## How to contribute?

 We recommend you to go through the [CONTRIBUTING.md](https://github.com/Clueless-Community/web-ui-kit/blob/main/CONTRIBUTING.md) file, where we have guided you step by step to make your contribution.